-If you deploy your ASP.NET Core web application to the cloud you are likely putting it behind a load balancer.
+Sponsorship is available!
+If you’d like to sponsor CodeOpinion.com and have your product or service advertised exclusively (no AdSense) on every post, contact me.If you deploy your ASP.NET Core web application to the cloud you are likely putting it behind a load balancer.
 Here’s some quick info that might provide useful for how to Configure ASP.NET Core behind a load balancer.

 Forwarded HeadersThere are generally 3 headers which are added to the request header to tell your application about how it was forwarded from the load balancer.

 - X-Forwarded-For: List of comma space list of IP addresses of the original client and proxies that received the request.

 - X-Forwarded-Proto: The scheme from the original client and proxies.

 SSL TerminationIf you are using a load balancer, it is common to have the load balance terminate the SSL connection and send the request to your application over HTTP.
 Note: I strongly believe you should use SSL all the way through to your application.
 HTTPS everywhere.
 However, if you are using SSL termination, you can run into an issue of any links generated by the application will not be to HTTPS, but rather HTTP since that is how your application is running.
 For example, if you are using Authentication middleware and the Authorize attribute, when a user is not logged in, and they are redirected to the LoginPath, they will be redirect to HTTP instead of the originating HTTPS, which they requested to begin with.

 ASP.NET Core Behind a Load BalancerWhat this does is updates the